offer |

 Description |

-For several decades, a number of methods and procedures have been tested and applied in international commercial offshore diving which can also be used in machine-driven tunnel construction projects carried out in hyperbaric pressure in excess of 5.0 bars.
-For instance the use of mixed gas.
+For several decades, a number of methods and procedures have been tested and applied in international commercial offshore diving which can also be used in machine-driven tunnel construction projects carried out in hyperbaric pressure in excess of 5.0bar.
+For instance, the use of mixed gas.
 These gases are a mixture of oxygen and various inert gases, blended according to the specific pressure spectrum to allow the divers to work for days and weeks under pressurised conditions (saturation method).
-At hyperbaric pressures of between 3.0 and 6.0 bars compressed air can be used as working gas with the saturation method, and may indeed be the method of preference in future.
+At hyperbaric pressures of between 3.0 and 6.0 bar compressed air can be used as working gas with the saturation method, and may indeed be the method of preference in future.
 In order to use mixed gases safely and successfully, meticulous preparations to the tunnel boring machine and logistical processes are necessary.

-Due to the relatively thin clearance above the tunnel it would have been dangerous to lower the bentonite level in the cutter head chamber.
+Due to the relatively thin clearance above the tunnel it would have been dangerous to lower the bentonite level in the cutter head chamber, the excavation chamber.
 Accordingly, specially trained diving personnel were on hand to carry out inspections and tool changes in the event of repair and maintenance work becoming necessary.

 |